emmaU90/Analysis_of_top_uk_youtubers/README.md

 # Objective

-- What is the key pain point?
+- What is the key main point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best fit to run marketing campaigns throughout the rest of the year.

 - What is the ideal solution?

  To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
 - subscriber count
 - total views
-- total videos, and
+- total videos
-- engagement metrics

-This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+This will help the marketing team make informed decisions about which YouTubers is best fit to collaborate with in the upcoming marketing campaigns.

 # User story